slackapi/python-slack-sdk/docs-src/index.rst

 ==============================================
 Slack's APIs allow anyone to build full featured integrations that extend and expand the capabilites of your Slack workspace.
-These APIs allow you to build applications that interact with Slack just the people on your team -- they can post messages, respond to events that happen -- as well as build compex UIs for getting work done.
+These APIs allow you to build applications that interact with Slack just like the people on your team -- they can post messages, respond to events that happen -- as well as build complex UIs for getting work done.

 To make it easier for Python programmers to build Slack applications, we've provided this open source SDK. |product_name| will let you get started building